-After taking an interest in indigenous research, she completed an MA in Applied Linguistics and Discourse Studies at Carleton University, where her thesis passed with distinction.
-Currently, she is taking her PhD in Applied Linguistics and Discourse Studies as a scholar in the same institution.
+After taking an interest in Indigenous language research, she completed an MA in Applied Linguistics and Discourse Studies at Carleton University, where her Master's thesis passed with Distinction, as well as a PhD in Applied Linguistics and Discourse Studies in the same institution, where she was nominated for a Senate Medal for Outstanding Academic Achievement.
 She has taught multiple skills in various levels of language classes among international students, diplomats, and immigrants at the Algonquin College Language Institute, as well as at the University of Ottawa's Official Languages and Bilingualism Institute.
-She also works as a technologist at the Algonquin College Multimedia Language Centre.
-Her research work includes improving the writing practices of second language learners and until recently, preserving heritage languages in the context of migration.
-On other days, Chareena is an active youth leader, clumsy longboarder, and striving poet on her creative blog. |
+She has also worked as a technologist at the Algonquin College Multimedia Language Centre and as part of Carleton University's Teaching and Learning Services Team.
+Her research includes improving the writing practices of second language learners, mother-tongue based education, and until recently, preserving heritage languages in the context of migration.
+In the future, she hopes to fully transition from being receptive to being an active speaker of the Yogad language.
+On other days, Chareena is an active youth leader, newbie co-podcaster for ANUNA with Benj and Cha, and striving poet on her creative blog, what to do with daylight. |

 Author's NoteThere is so much left to be done,